 - After five minutes, open the door.
-The whole interior will be covered in steam (very satisfactory), and most of the ice will be loose or freed from the sides and the floor.
+The whole interior will be covered in steam (very satisfactory), and most of the ice will be loose or freed from the sides and the floor of the freezer.

-- Switch the freezer back on to its normal setting, and use the rapid freeze programme, if it has one.
+- Switch the freezer back on to its normal setting, and use the rapid freeze program, if it has one.

 - Shake and wipe off any surplus ice on the food packets and return them to the freezer.

-If you are one of those people who buy food on sale even if you don't need it at the time, you may sometimes find it difficult to remember precisely what you have in the freezer.
-This often happens in my household, and I have discovered that keeping a list of the freezer contents on the side of the freezer is very helpful.
+If you are one of those people who buy food on sale at a reduced price, even if you don't need it at the time, you may sometimes find it difficult to remember precisely what you have in the freezer.
+This often happens in my household, and I have discovered that keeping a list of the freezer contents on the freezer side is very helpful.

-So, as you reload the food into the freezer, make a list of what you have, and then pin it up there with a fridge magnet with a pen nearby so that you can cross things off as you remove them.
+So, as you reload the food into the freezer, make a list of what you have, and then pin it up there with a fridge magnet and leave a pen nearby so that you can cross things off as you remove them.

 If defrosting is something you have been meaning to do but have never got around to actually doing, it's easy to perform.

 I have a lovely Bosch fridge freezer, which I defrost about once a year, whether it needs it or not.
 It usually does need it because anything flat, like frozen smoked salmon, gets completely buried in ice by the end of the year.

 There is, of course, a reason why I don't frequently unfreeze: I always intend to use up or, at least, run down everything in the freezer first.
 However, this never happens.